JohnPhm/ai201-project1-unofficial-guide-starter/planning.md

 ## Domain

 <!-- What domain did you choose?
 Why is this knowledge valuable and hard to find through official channels? -->
+Student experiences with California State University's dining options - including dining halls, campus cafes, food trucks, and nearby restaurants - vary widely as official sources may not be able to capture food quality, value, hours of operation, and local hidden gems known specifically by CSUF students.

 ---